 A Brief Rationale on Why George W. Bush Should be Fired on November 2, 2004.........

 (Alas, it was not to be.
-Let us therefore hope for the best, lest I be forced to utter that obnoxious refrain: "I told you so!")
+Let us, therefore, hope for the best, lest I be forced to utter that obnoxious refrain: "I told you so!")

 I. The Economy

 The deficit has put an enormous drag on the economy, for it affects the confidence of investors both at home and abroad, and it competes with borrowers for financing in the marketplace.
-Former Treasury Secretary Paul O'Neill reports that the president is woefully ignorant on economic issues (he also said that even before 9-11, President Bush was obsessing about Iraq), and that he showed no interest in learning about them in the many, high-level policy meetings he attended.
+Former Treasury Secretary Paul O'Neill reports that the president is woefully ignorant on economic issues (he also said that even before 9-11, President Bush was obsessing about Iraq) and that he showed no interest in learning about them in the many, high-level policy meetings he attended.

 The economy needed a stimulus to promote reducing high inventories through purchasing, or what economists call a demand stimulus.
 Productivity was not the problem; we remained highly productive.
 The problem was too much supply.
 The president's tax program gave too much to wealthy investors who did not spend their money, standing on the sidelines waiting for a recovery, thereby not helping the economy on the demand side, providing the wealthy an unnecessary windfall that simply exacerbated the deficit, in effect, helping those who required the least amount of help.

 President Clinton and his staff warned the incoming president that al Qaeda was his number one priority, for the true scope of the terrorist threat had become abundantly clear by the end of Clinton's second term.
 President Bush's own intelligence staff and his chief of anti-terrorism told him and his key staff members that al Qaeda was very likely to make a move against us on the United States' soil in the near term.
-The president and key members of his staff paid virtually no attention this, and focused instead on an anti-ballistic missile system, a pet project of cold warriors that was more suitable for another era.
-Indeed, Vice President Cheney, head of the anti-terrorism task force, did not convene a meeting from May, 2001 until 9-11 itself.
+The president and key members of his staff paid virtually no attention this and, instead, focused on an anti-ballistic missile system, a pet project of cold warriors more suitable for another era.
+Indeed, Vice President Cheney, head of the anti-terrorism task force, did not convene a meeting from May 2001 until 9-11 itself.
 Had the president and the vice president exhibited an appropriately heightened interest in the al Qaeda threat, one that had been repeatedly and clearly identified to them, it is not inconceivable that the 9-11 plot could have been completely or even partially foiled; after all, a visible interest at the highest levels would have certainly caused the various intelligence and police agencies to have assumed a much more vigilant posture.
 The fact is that the president failed both to understand the threat and to react aggressively to it.
 He utterly failed in his responsibility to protect the nation, and, therefore, he should be held accountable for this.

 III.
 Osama bin Laden